jploudre/pap-smear/ReadMe.md

 * You should de-duplicate paps in the Excel spreadsheet first (use the most recent.)
 * 'Save As' the spreadsheet to a CSV file named 'papsmear.csv'.
-* Put that file into the same folder as the script.
+* Put the papsmear.csv file into the same folder as the script.
 * Open the Script (puts a small 'H' icon on your lower right screen tray).
-* Press 'F12' to start looping through pap smears.
+* Press 'F12' to start looping through the patients.

 Process
 -------

 For each name, the script will open the chart.
-If there are duplicate names, the one with an account ZZ....... is the correct one.
+If there are duplicate names, the one with an ExternalID ZZ....... is the correct one.

 The script will show you the date of the pap smear to find.
-A custom view of 'Labs' will make it quicker to find.
+A custom view of 'Labs' will make it quicker to find the pap document.

 Once you've found and reviewed the pap, Hit 'F5' to resume the script.
 It will then open a preventive update.